 The Hon.
 J.A.
-DARLEY (15:19): I seek leave to make a brief explanation before asking the Minister for Trade, Tourism and Investment, representing the Minister for Primary Industries and Regional Development, a question regarding the dog fence.
+DARLEY (15:12): I seek leave to make a brief explanation before asking the Minister for Trade, Tourism and Investment, representing the Minister for Primary Industries and Regional Development, a question about the Dog Fence.